lambdaclass/concrete/paper/evidence-carrying.typ

     #pad(x: 1.2em)[
       #text(size: 8.5pt)[
         #text(weight: "bold")[Abstract — ]
         A proof about source code can go stale in a depressingly ordinary way: the function changes, the model or theorem does not, and the build keeps looking green.
 Concrete is a small no-GC systems language, implemented in Lean 4, that treats this as a compiler problem rather than a documentation problem.
 The compiler extracts a proof-eligible fragment of checked Core into Lean objects, records attached theorems in a registry keyed by a body fingerprint, and revokes a `proved` claim when the source no longer matches what was proved.
 The same build also reports authority, allocation, trusted code, assumptions, and proof coverage.
 The result is not a verified compiler.
 It is a compiler that keeps evidence current enough for review.
-The current implementation has three non-toy graduated examples — a header validator, a bounded-state validator, and a fixed-time tag comparison — plus a partially proved extraction bridge.
+The current implementation has five graduated examples; the strongest is a bounded HMAC-SHA256 implementation whose exact extracted body is proved to refine an independent Lean SHA-256/HMAC specification.
 The backend, full language semantics, machine-level constant time, and SPARK-style VC generation remain outside the present claim.
       ]
     ]
     #v(0.35em)